-Connect the upper guy cables to the braced guy tabs with the included hardware.
-Secure the cable with the included nut, and employ a stainless steel cotter pin to retain the nut.
+1. Connect the upper guy cables to the braced guy tabs with the included hardware.
+Secure the cable with the included nut, and make sure to use the separately supplied stainless steel cotter pin to retain the nut.

-Once the tower has been put together, use a torque wrench on all connecting bolts.
+2. Once the tower has been put together, use a torque wrench on all connecting bolts.
 The proper tightening torque on all section coupling fasteners is 205 ft-lbs.

-Once the connections have been torqued, apply PAL nuts to the connections that do not have pin-loc nuts.
+3. Once the connections have been torqued, apply PAL nuts to the connections that do not have pin-loc nuts.